fcgdam/ESP-1ch-Gateway/README.md

 Single Channel LoRaWAN Gateway
 ==============================
+This repository contains an implementation of a single channel LoRaWAN gateway mashed up from several Single Channel Gateway implementations for the ESP8266.

+Source Code comes from: [dlarue gateway][1] and [Hallard GW][10].

-This repository contains a proof-of-concept implementation of a single channel LoRaWAN gateway.
-It has been tested on the Wemos D1 Mini, using a Semtech SX1276 transceiver (HopeRF RFM95W).
+It has been tested on the Wemos D1 Mini, using a Semtech SX1276 transceiver on a [WeMos-Lora][3] shield and Wemos D1 OLED shield with an SSD1306 display.

 The code is for testing and development purposes only, and is not meant for production usage.

-Engine is based on code base of Single Channel gateway for RaspberryPI which is developed by Thomas Telkamp.
-Code was ported and extended to run on ESP 8266 mcu and provide RTC, Webserver and DNS services.

-Maintained by Maarten Westenberg (mw12554@hotmail.com)

 Features
 --------